 Chemicals & Pollution Involved In Leather Production

-Chemicals used during the leather production process, specifically tanning, are a huge hazard, and can be dumped into the environment (causing contamination, and harming wildlife) untreated.
+Chemicals used during the leather production process, specifically tanning, can be a human health hazard for tannery workers, and can also be dumped into the environment untreated (causing contamination, and harming wildlife).

 - Tanning is the process of production of leather from raw animal hides and skins.

 - It involves the use of a variety of chemicals to remove flesh, oil glands, and hair from the raw hides.

 - A significant volume of waste is generated in the process.